Tuesday, October 28, 2008

 And then we had to live apart for a few years.
 When I came to receive you guys at the airport, I remember that three year old kid asking your mum who I was, and in my mind, I made a promise to myself that we would never again stay apart, because I wanted to be around while you guys were growing up.

 I remember the defiant child about to step into teenage, always testing the limits of what was allowed and consequently my patience.
-And I still vividly remember the dream I had of you falling of a roof and me waking up soaked in sweat.
+And I still vividly remember the dream I had of you falling off a roof and me waking up soaked in sweat.

 I also remember the teenager telling me in a fit of rage, that she did not have a single happy memory about me.
 It really hurt.
 I guess it is the traumatic moments that are burnt more deeply in memory.